AliShan3810/planBuddy/README.md

 - **GET /health** - Health check endpoint
 - Returns tasks with title, dueDate, priority, notes, and emoji
 - Works with or without OpenAI API key (uses mock data if no key)
+- **AI-Powered Goal Validation** - Uses OpenAI to intelligently validate if goals are realistic for the selected time horizon

 ### Frontend (3 Screens)